Bedrock-OSS/bedrock-wiki/docs/world-generation/surface-builder.md

 		"description": {
 			"identifier": "wiki:cobblestone_feature"
 		},
-		"places_block": "minecraft:cobblestone",//Cobblestone can be defined using direct identifier "enforce_survivability_rules": false,
+		"places_block": "minecraft:cobblestone", //Cobblestone can be defined using direct identifier "enforce_survivability_rules": false,
 		"enforce_placement_rules": false,
 		"may_replace": [
-			"minecraft:grass"//The block can only replace grass
+			"minecraft:grass" //The block can only replace grass ]
-		]
 	}
 }
 ```

 ## Weighted Random Features

-Weighted random features are going to be our *randomizer* to select between each type of blocks.
+Weighted random features are going to be our _randomizer_ to select between each type of blocks.

 Learn more about weighted random features [here](/world-generation/feature-types.html#weighted-random-features)